Oxlip/nrf51-firmware/README.md

 ==============
 Firmware for nrf51822 based chips.

-## Setup
+## Develop

-#### Toolchain
+### Toolchain
-`gcc` is used for compiling and linking so /usr/bin/arm-none-eabi-gcc and binutils needs to be in your system path. gcc version(~ >= 4.8.3) with lto support is required.
+/usr/bin/arm-none-eabi-gcc and binutils are need to be in your system path. gcc version(~ >= 4.8.3) with lto support is required.
 In Ubuntu 14.04 the following steps would install it.